dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 or using the following Environment Variable:
 		%APPDATA%\Mozilla

-It maybe necessary, the first time, to open Firefox on your new computer using the -p option.
+It maybe necessary the first time you open Firefox on your new computer to use the -p option.
 This will display the Firefox profile selector, allowing you to set the default profile to use when Firefox starts.

 1. Press the Windows Key and the letter 'R'  on your keyboard at the same time.
 2. Type 'C:\Program Files (x86)\Mozilla Firefox\firefox.exe -p' and click 'OK'.